ESG information Governance

 The MultiChoice Group is committed to the highest standards of corporate governance, ethics and integrity, which we believe support our ability to create value for all stakeholders.

-We entrench the principles of sound corporate governance throughout our organisation, applying appropriate ethics and standards in the conduct of our business affairs.
-Our board understands and accepts its responsibility to safeguard and represent the interests of our stakeholders to create a successful and sustainable business that delivers on our strategic objectives.
+We continue entrenching the principles of sound corporate governance throughout our multinational organisation, applying appropriate ethics and standards in the conduct of our business affairs.
+The board understands and accepts its responsibility to safeguard and represent the interests of the group's stakeholders to create a successful and sustainable business that delivers on the group's strategic objectives.

 Our board is committed to the principles of diligence, honesty, integrity, transparency, accountability, responsibility and fairness.